 A columnist for The Argus in Melbourne, the pseudonymous Oriel, met an English visitor travelling in his country for chemical giant ICI.
 This is 1937.
 A chat revealed that in England, plain Jane wine-tasting had been superseded by tasting cheeses with the wines.
 The Englishman was a member of the Liverpool “Food and Wine Society”.
-I’d guess this was an early offshoot of the (original) Wine and Food Society formed by André Simon in London in 1933.
+Likely this was an early offshoot of the seminal The Wine and Food Society formed by French-born André Simon in London in 1933.

 Wine tasting is one of the pleasantest epicurean pastimes to which a man of sensitive palate can be introduced but yesterday I heard a lot in favour of cheese-tasting as an appetising diversion.
 It was told to me by Mr Norman D. Lees, an English visitor whose business interests are associated with that vast modern enterprise Imperial Chemical Industries.
 Mr Lees who is a member of The Liverpool Food and Wine Society told me that besides holding regular banquets the society organises occasional cheese-tasting afternoons.
 He went on to enumerate the many kinds of cheeses of which the members are connoisseurs but seeing a note of interrogation in my glance he made haste to add that it was customary to sip wine between bites.